-How to stop Apple from rejecting your App Store preview videos in 2022
+How to stop Apple from rejecting your App Store preview videos

 Every day, Apple seems to be getting stricter with store assets.
 At least, that’s what we at AppAgent and other publishers have experienced.
 It’s increasingly common for app previews to be rejected because they “do not sufficiently reflect the app in use”.